azureuse7/public_code/00-Terraform/05-modules/04-Publish-to-Public-Registry/terraform-azure-static-website-module-manifests/README.md

-# Azure Static Website using Storage Account
+# Azure Static Website Using Storage Account

-- This module provisions Azure Storage Account for static website hosting.
+This module provisions an Azure Storage Account configured for static website hosting.

-- This is just for Terraform Demo's
+- This is intended for Terraform demo purposes.
 - Version: 1.0.0